-Do you think Tom Cruise was a victim of teasing and bulling as a kid that created his tough guy attitude he projects today?
+Do you think Tom Cruise was a victim of teasing and bullying as a kid that created the tough guy attitude he projects today?
 He actually went through orthodontics twice, in his teens to straighten his teeth and broaden his smile and again as an adult to correct a midline discrepancy that was still apparent in photographs.
 His smile is obviously something he is very aware of and important to him.

-- Explain to your kids that baby teeth are not all lost till early teens and their smile will eventually change as they grow.
+- Explain to your kids that baby teeth are not all lost till their early teens and their smile will eventually change as they grow.
 Once this happens the looks and smiles of the kids making fun will change too.

 - The AAO recommends that all children be seen by age 7 to check for orthodontic problems that can be corrected at an early age.
 Most children do not require early intervention but it is a good idea to make sure your child’s jaw and teeth are developing normally

 - During the first visit, ask your orthodontist to explain how orthodontic treatment creates beautiful smiles and show before and after results.
 This will reassure your child there is hope for a better smile when they are older when all their teeth have erupted.

 - Find photos of celebrities with poor smiles that grew up to be successful in their fields just like #Tom Cruise.
 It reinforces the message that you are not worried about their teeth and they shouldn’t be either.
 It will eventually get better.